sbw70/verification-constraints/nuvl-core/AI_ASSIST.md

-# AI/ML Agent Constraints — Verification-Constraints Repo
+# AI/ML Agent Constraints — NUVL Core

 This README is intended for AI/ML assisted integration.

-Its main purpose is to constrain the agents from being "too helpful."
+Its main purpose is to constrain agents from being "too helpful."

 The intermediary MUST NEVER hold, cache, derive, or log provider key material.